Mostafa1Jamal1/alx-higher_level_programming/0x10-python-network_0/README.md

 `2-delete.sh` -> a Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response

+`3-methods.sh` -> a Bash script that takes in a URL and displays all HTTP methods the server will accept.